-Jim Frey '78 will receive this year's Fr.
+Jim Frey '78 received the Fr.
 Walter Reger Distinguished Alumnus Award at the Homecoming Banquet on Sept.
-27. The award, the highest honor bestowed by the Alumni Association, salutes an alumnus in the name of Fr.
+27 in 2013.
+The award, the highest honor bestowed by the Alumni Association, salutes an alumnus in the name of Fr.
 Walter Reger, OSB (1894-1971)-long-time secretary of the Alumni Association and friend to legions of Johnnies.

 Jim Frey has spent the 35 years since he graduated giving back to the community in various ways.
 When he accepted the position of chair of the Saint John's University Board of Regents in 2007, he did so as a way of giving back to a school that he said shaped him.
 "I wouldn't be where I am today unless I had been a student at Saint John's," says Frey.

 Frey led the board through many challenges-defining and strengthening SJU's relationships with both CSB and Saint John's Abbey, guiding SJU through enrollment and fundraising challenges associated with the economic downturn, and leading the first presidential search in almost two decades after the passing of Br.
 Dietrich Reinhart '71, OSB.
 Frey, a former attorney, offered good counsel and sound decision making.
 As chair, he saw the university through the completion of the capital campaign One Generation to the Next.

 Frey's love of Saint John's runs deep.
 Several members of the last three generations of the families of both Jim and his wife, Mary (White) Frey '80, have attended CSB and SJU including their son, Peter '08.
 Jim Frey is now president and CEO of the Frey Foundation of Minnesota.
 The Frey Foundation has been a generous supporter of Saint John's, particularly of The Saint John's Bible and the FirstGen initiative to enable first-generation college students to attend SJU.